Arithmetic Moduli and Lifting of Enriques Surfaces: Complete intersections of three quadrics

 \begin{Definition} A {\em Cossec--Verra polarization} on an Enriques surface $X$ is an invertible sheaf ${\cal L}\in{\cal P}(X)$, where

 We denote the morphism $\widetilde{X}\to\PP^5$ corresponding to $|\pi^\ast{\cal L}|$ by $\varphi_{\cal L}$. \end{Definition}

-Clearly, every ${\cal L}\in{\cal P}(X)$ is big and nef.
-To decide whether it is ample, let us recall that an irreducible curve on $X$ is a $(-2)$-curve, i.e., has self-intersection $-2$, if and only if it is smooth and rational.
-Such curves are called {\em nodal} and we denote by ${\cal R}(X)$ the set of all nodal curves.
+By Theorem \ref{three quadrics}, Cossec--Verra polarizations are big and nef, but need not be ample.
+Thus, it might be more appropriate to talk about Cossec--Verra quasi-polarizations, but for the sake of readability we have decided not to do so.
+To decide whether a Cossec--Verra polarization is ample, let us recall that an irreducible curve on $X$ is a $(-2)$-curve, that is, has self-intersection $-2$, if and only if it is smooth and rational.
+Such curves are called {\em nodal} and we denote by the set of all nodal curves by ${\cal R}(X)$.